RogerHuba/roger_python_guide/class_32/facilator.md

 Anybody have a guess why?

-Because we are running with a brand new Postgres Database running inside our Docker containe.
+Because we are running with a brand new Postgres Database running inside our Docker container.
 Not the sqlite file we've been using so far.

 The good news is that Django lets you treat them the same (with a few quirks at the edges, but that's rare)